Rari-Capital/charity-vaults/README.md

 # charity-vaults

-Share interest from Fuse Vaults to charities, friends, and more.
+Share interest from Fuse Vaults with charities, friends, and more.

 ## Getting Started